-- The Service aims to provide high quality services, which are economic, efficient, and effective. - To ensure equity of access and equality of opportunity and outcomes. - To ensure that people are safeguarded in line with their wishes whilst promoting a making safeguarding personal approach. - To work effectively in partnership with other services, agencies, and communities. - To be open, transparent, and accountable. - To be a learning organisation/service that seeks continuously to improve through innovation and flexibility

-• To deliver on our Adult Social Care Wellbeing Principles
+- The Service aims to provide high quality services, which are economic, efficient, and effective. - To ensure equity of access and equality of opportunity and outcomes. - To ensure that people are safeguarded in line with their wishes whilst promoting MSP approach. - To work effectively in partnership with other services, agencies, and communities. - To be open, transparent, and accountable to people who have an interest in its services. - To be a learning organisation/service that seeks continuously to improve through innovation and flexibility. - To deliver on our Adult Social Care Wellbeing principles - To ensure we practice in relation to our 8 Ps Strengths-Based Practice model 8Ps Framework FINAL.pdf